SezerHasan/ai-usage-by-students/reports/analysis_report.md

 The analysis reveals that AI assistants are most effective for coding and homework help tasks, with higher assistance levels significantly improving satisfaction.
 Student level differences are minimal, suggesting broad applicability across academic levels.
 The strong correlation between AI assistance level and satisfaction provides clear guidance for both users and developers.

 The findings support the continued integration of AI tools in educational settings, with specific recommendations for optimizing usage patterns and tool development to maximize student success and satisfaction.

----

-**Report Generated**: 2024
-**Analysis Period**: 2024-2025
-**Dataset Size**: 10,000 observations
-**Statistical Software**: R with tidyverse ecosystem